jake-at-work/geode-ssl-how-to/README.md

 Email Address []:
 ```

 Use the intermediate CA to create a certificate that will work for both server and client authentication.
 Since servers act as peers in the distributed system they are as both client and server in terms of SSL/TLS.
-To do this we use the `server_client_cert` extenstion we defined in the `intermediate/openssl.cnf` file.
+To do this we use the `geode_server_cert` extenstion defined in the `intermediate/openssl.cnf` file.
 ```
 # cd /root/ca
 # openssl ca -config intermediate/openssl.cnf \
-      -extensions server_client_cert -days 375 -notext -md sha256 \
+      -extensions geode_server_cert -days 375 -notext -md sha256 \
       -in intermediate/csr/server1.example.com.csr.pem \
       -out intermediate/certs/server1.example.com.cert.pem
 # chmod 444 intermediate/certs/server1.example.com.cert.pem
 ```

+*TODO conversion to java*

+---

 ## Geode Clients Certificates
-Geode servers do not validate the CN or other attributes in the client certificate so there is no hard rule for CN or other attributes in client certificates.
-I would suggest using a CN that represents your intent with using client certificates with Geode.
-For example, if you want to authenticate specific host machines then use a CN that matches the client host machine and have all clients on that host share the same certificate and private key.
-Ultimately the server is only going to validate the chain of trust in the client certificate so your distrubution of client certificates and private keys is open to variation.
-It is bad practice though to share private keys across multiple hosts since you would have to re-key and certificate all your hosts should the shared key become compromised.
+Client certificate authentication is option in Geode.
+The server only validates the chain of trust in the client certifacate.
+The server does not validate any of the attributes in the certificate.
+It is bad practice to share private keys across multiple hosts since you would have to re-key and certificate all your hosts should the shared key become compromised.
+It is suggested that you at least create a client certificate per host running client processes.
+You may create mulitple client certificates per host.
+The following instructions assume a single client certificate per host.
+Repeat this process for each client host that will connect to the Geode cache cluster.

 Generate a private key for *client1.example.com*.
 ```